jblindsay/whitebox-tools/README.md

 - ***DevFromMeanElev***: Calculates deviation from mean elevation.
 - ***DiffFromMeanElev***: Calculates difference from mean elevation (equivalent to a high-pass filter).
 - ***DirectionalRelief***: Calculates relief for cells in an input DEM for a specified direction.
+- ***ElevAbovePit***: Calculate the elevation of each grid cell above the nearest downstream pit cell or grid edge cell.
 - ***ElevPercentile***: Calculates the elevation percentile raster from a DEM.
 - ***ElevRelativeToMinMax***: Calculates the elevation of a location relative to the minimum and maximum elevations in a DEM.
 - ***ElevRelativeToWatershedMinMax***: Calculates the elevation of a location relative to the minimum and maximum elevations in a watershed.